 In his previous capacity, Mr. Donovan served as the Under Secretary of the Air Force from August 2017 until March 2020 and as the Acting Secretary of the Air Force from June 2019 until October 2019.

-Prior to beginning his tenure as the Under Secretary of the Air Force, Mr. Donovan served as majority policy director and professional staff member on the U. S. Senate Committee on Armed Services.
-In those positions he provided advice, counsel, and recommendations to the committee chairman on global regional security affairs, as well as all matters related to Army, Navy, Air Force, and Marine Corps fixed wing aircraft, manned and unmanned tactical aviation programs, bomber, mobility, and special mission aircraft, as well as research and development, aircraft procurement, and sustainment programs.
+Prior to his tenure as the Under Secretary of the Air Force, Mr. Donovan was majority policy director and professional staff member on the U. S. Senate Committee on Armed Services.
+In those positions he provided advice, counsel, and recommendations to the committee chairman on global regional security affairs, as well as matters related to readiness and sustainment programs for the Army, Navy, Air Force, and Marine Corps.

 Mr. Donovan holds a Bachelor of Science degree in technical management from Regis University.
 He also earned a Master of Arts degree in management from Webster University, a Master of Arts degree in Airpower Art and Science from the USAF School of Advanced Airpower Studies, and a Master of Arts degree in Military Arts and Sciences from the Advanced Operational Art Studies Fellowship, U.S. Army School of Advanced Military Studies.